crpietschmann/portfolio/_posts/2010-12-18-bing-maps-ajax-7-add-custom-navigation-bar-buttons-using-jquery.markdown

 <h3>Explanations</h3>

-<p>The above code does require the <a href="http://jquery.com">jQuery</a> library, which is how this code is so short and simple.</p>
+The above code does require the <a href="http://jquery.com">jQuery</a> library, which is how this code is so short and simple.

-<p>If you call the ‘addNavButton’ function immediately after instantiating the Bing Map, then you will need to include a ‘window.setTimeout’ (as in the code above) to make sure that the Map has finished loading before you try to add the custom button.
-This is necessary because the Bing Maps Ajax v7 control doesn’t include any kind of ‘onload’ event to be handled.</p>
+If you call the ‘addNavButton’ function immediately after instantiating the Bing Map, then you will need to include a ‘window.setTimeout’ (as in the code above) to make sure that the Map has finished loading before you try to add the custom button.
+This is necessary because the Bing Maps Ajax v7 control doesn’t include any kind of ‘onload’ event to be handled.